 We are progressives who believe in the potential of human development, technology, and evolution to improve human lives and create a beautiful world.

-We are researchers, analysts, and writers who reject outmoded orthodoxies on the Left and Right, and are dedicated to new ways of thinking, new political frameworks, and new policy paradigms.
+We are researchers, analysts, and writers who reject outmoded orthodoxies on the Left and Right, and are dedicated to new ways of thinking about energy and the environment.

 The Breakthrough Institute's groundbreaking reports are cited by everyone from President Obama to the American Enterprise Institute.